Tens of thousands of women suffer through infections, tissue erosion and organ perforation after receiving a transvaginal mesh implant.

 If you have experienced complications from a mesh device or surgery you have legal options.

-The most critical problems with transvaginal mesh are erosion and organ perforation.
-Erosion of mesh through the vaginal wall can require multiple surgeries to repair, but there are no guarantees a fix can be made.
-The mesh can also perforate nearby organs.
+The most critical problems with mesh implants are erosion and organ perforation.
+Erosion of mesh through the vaginal wall can require multiple surgeries to repair, and there are no guarantees a fix can be made.
+The mesh can also perforate nearby organs like the bladder.

 - Vaginal scarring

 - Autoimmune problems

 - Blood in the stool or urine

 - Vaginal discharge